 Dream Play Build offers a new method for community engagement and rethinks how public meetings can be turned more interactive to generate enduring change within communities.
-John Camp ’00 and partner James Rojas argue in favor of their hands-on approach called “Place It!” to promote problem solving and community building with an emphasis on the senses and using playful techniques to create meaningful projects and engage members of the community.
+John Kamp ’00 and partner James Rojas argue in favor of their hands-on approach called “Place It!” to promote problem solving and community building with an emphasis on the senses and using playful techniques to create meaningful projects and engage members of the community.
 The book walks the reader through this model for collaboration, which includes more inclusion and interactivity, as well as project documentation and strategies for facilitating creativity and fostering an ongoing desire to strive for change.

 Through a combination of fiction and fact, Maud Casey ’91 explores the humanity of 19th-century French women deemed “hysterical” and cloistered away from society in the Salpêtrière hospital to be studied by male neurologists, led by Jean-Martin Charcot.
 The novel features medical documents and photographs which bring these psychiatric patients and their struggles to life.
 City of Incurable Women prioritizes the souls and stories of women often unrecognized by history and calls attention to the broken psychiatric practices that led to the diagnosis of “incurable” and the overlooking of female pain.